Qlczas/JUnit-RestAssured-ExampleTests/README.md

 ## Running the tests
 Lombok Plugin needed to be installed in intelliJ/Eclipse.

+To Execute tests,select Run using Test Runner on java.tests.messageBoard.BasicTests class.
-To Execute tests, run command `mvn test`.
+Or run command `mvn test`.

 //TODO for future authentication tests if needed